IssALX23/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #!/bin/bash
-alias : to crate an alias using commands.\n echo $USER : to display the current user.\n n
+alias : to crate an alias using commands.\n echo $USER : to display the current user.\n